University Hospital Carl Gustav Carus Dresden

 - Ear surgery

-- Middle ear (eardrum, ossicles and mucosal spaces)
+- Middle ear (eardrum, ossicles, and ear mucosa)

 - Corrective interventions on the nasal septum

-- Surgery to treat skull base injuries and pathologies
+- Surgical treatment of skull base injuries and pathologies

 - Laser surgery for laryngeal cancer